Ionathan-Hope/DreamBerd/README.md

 3 = 3.14! //true
 ```

+**Note:** The least precise check only works if you haven't declared a const const/const var/var const/var var with the name of the first number, <br>OR the boolean is enclosed inside a function.

 ## Functions

-To declare a function, you can use any letters from the word `function` (as long as they're in order):
+To declare a function, you can use any letters from the word `function` (as long as they're in order:

 ```java
 function add(a, b) => a + b!